pyodide/pyodide/docs/development/abi.md

 dependencies that are properly specified on the `RPATH`, just being in `/lib/python3.13/site-packages/wheel_name.libs` is not sufficient.

 For building Rust, it is necessary to use a Rust nightly after January 15th, 2025.
-You must pass the flag `-Z emscripten-wasm-eh`.
-You will also need a compatible emscripten sysroot that has been built with wasm exception handling.
+The flag `-Z emscripten-wasm-eh` must be passed.
+It is also necessary to use a compatible emscripten sysroot that has been built with wasm exception handling.
 Such sysroots are produced and distributed by [pyodide/rust-emscripten-wasm-eh-sysroot](https://github.com/pyodide/rust-emscripten-wasm-eh-sysroot).
 This is only distributed for Rust nightly-2025-02-01.
-If you need a different version, you can clone the `pyodide/rust-emscripten-wasm-eh-sysroot` repository and follow the instructions to build it in the README.
-To install the emscripten
+To use a different Rust nighly, it is possible to clone the `pyodide/rust-emscripten-wasm-eh-sysroot` repository and follow the instructions in the README to build a compatible sysroot.
+To install the emscripten sysroot use:
-sysroot:

 ```sh
 rustup toolchain install nightly-2025-02-01